WebAssembly/spec/spectec/test-prose/TEST.md

 return
 1. Let f be the current frame.
 2. Let n be the arity of f.
-3. Assert: due to validation, there are at least n values on the top of the stack.
+3. Assert: Due to validation, there are at least n values on the top of the stack.
 4. Pop val^n from the stack.
-5. Assert: due to validation, the stack contains at least one frame.
+5. Assert: Due to validation, the stack contains at least one frame.
 6. While the top of the stack is not a frame, do:
   a.
 Pop the top element from the stack.
-7. Assert: due to validation, the frame F is now on the top of the stack.
+7. Assert: Due to validation, the frame F is now on the top of the stack.
 8. Pop the frame from the stack.
 9. If the length of val^n is n, then:
   a.
 Push val^n to the stack.